John O. Campbell

 Figure 10: From (5) A model for the origin of membrane-bounded prokaryotic cells from iron monosulphide compartments within which the chemoautotrophic origin of life could have occurred.

 At this point we might step back a little and consider an important implication of this scenario.
 LUCA was probably the product of several hundred million years of biochemical evolution taking place within the rocky pores of hydrothermal vents and all its adaptations were to this one niche.
-Obviously, the wider ocean environment offered a good deal of potential for any variant of LUCA able to exist there but how could existence be achieved when all LUCA’s adaptations were to a cellular niche?
+Obviously, the wider ocean environment offered a good deal of potential for any variant of LUCA able to exist there but how could existence be achieved when all LUCA’s adaptations were to a cellular niche formed by rock?

 Bacteria and archaea both inferred the same successful strategy: reconstruct cellular niches through the invention and construction of cell walls.
 This is an example of the well-known biological mechanism of niche construction (7) where organisms, such as beavers, evolve the ability to construct niches through mechanisms such as building dams, niches to which their non-dam-building ancestors were already adapted.